MelaKatherine/rsschool-cv/cv.md

 _Digital Academy by Czechitas_

+---

+## 🎓 Education & Courses

+- **Digital Academy Web, Czechitas** _(2025)_
+  – HTML, CSS, Git, team project

   - Built with React, JavaScript, and API integration
   - Used GitHub for version control and team collaboration
   - Focused on functionality and user experience

----

-## 🎓 Education & Courses

-- **Digital Academy Web, Czechitas** _(2025)_
-  – HTML, CSS, JavaScript, React, Git, API, team project

 - **AI for Developers, Czechitas** _(2025)_
 - **HTML & CSS Course, Czechitas** _(2024)_